infinum/design-handbook/Design process/Discovery/Usability testing.md

 > Your name

-4. Send the [**testing schedule table**](https://docs.google.com/spreadsheets/d/1Qe3JTMC-OTln9CbZJO5DycNsektAJVaoOzdG0r0jyRA/edit?usp=sharing) to the client.
-Keep in mind that each session takes about 60 min per person (40 min of interacting with the participant, 20 min for reviewing and preparing for the next participant).
-Keep a maximum of 5 participants per day.
+4. Create a [**testing schedule table**](https://docs.google.com/spreadsheets/d/1Qe3JTMC-OTln9CbZJO5DycNsektAJVaoOzdG0r0jyRA/edit?usp=sharing).
+Depending on setup, it will be up to us or client to fill the timeslots.
+Keep each session about 60 min per person (40 min of interacting with the participant, 20 min for reviewing and preparing for the next participant).
+Five participants per day max.
 In case the testing is conducted remotely, or in a different country, keep time zones in mind when planning and scheduling.

+5. **Recruit participants** using our 🗝[**testers database**](https://drive.google.com/drive/folders/1j1UbwKxepV7ob0wkXM6Vegtr7App44Lr?usp=sharing) or ask good people of Infinum at #infinum Slack channel if they happen to know someone who fits target audience.
+For each group of users have one back-up participant.
+When using testers database please consult with team leads or UX strategist.

-5. Prepare an 🗝 [**agenda**](https://drive.google.com/open?id=1rvcT8KHnBXLNHH8sgFlDrmshlCybZL20) for all testing sessions based on participant availability.
+6. Prepare an 🗝 [**agenda**](https://drive.google.com/open?id=1rvcT8KHnBXLNHH8sgFlDrmshlCybZL20) for all testing sessions based on participant availability.

     Here is an example agenda for one day: